Tips and Strategies You Can Use to Live in France Permanently

 You Have a National or International Reputation in Your Field

 If you have an international reputation in science, the arts, business, academia, education, or sports and plan to carry out this activity in France, then you’re entitled to a long-stay visa for France.

 You will need to provide details of your reputation.
 You also must provide details of the financial resources you’ll use whilst in France and details of the project that you’ll be working on.

 Your visa will be issued at the French consulate, and then you’ll get your residency after you arrive in France.

 You are a Writer, Artist or Creator

-Writers and professional performers can get long stay visas in France.
+Writers and professional performers can get long-stay visas in France.
 You will need either a contract to perform or proof that you earn your income by using your talent.
-You must prove that you have income of at least 70% of the French minimum wage to get residency in France under this category.
+You must prove that you have an income of at least 70% of the French minimum wage to get residency in France under this category.